Top Tips for Newcomers to Switzerland

 When you move to a new country things can take longer to get organised and things are done in a different way to back home.
 You may feel that your lack of knowledge of the system, lack of language skills etc hamper you getting things done quickly.
 However, don’t let these things get you down – you will get there in the end – it just may take a little longer.

 Deal with The Paperwork As Soon As It Arrives

 Everything is very well organised in Switzerland and there are quite a few rules to make sure things run smoothly.
 When you first arrive you will need to register with the Gemeinde straight away, you will need to arrange compulsory health insurance (in addition to normal insurances) and you will receive a lot of paperwork!
 Deal with the paperwork as soon as you get it and don’t be frightened of asking for help at the Gemeinde if you are confused about anything you receive from them.
 Once your registration is complete you should receive your Ausweis and you can then apply to exchange your driver’s licence.
 (See below for more on this)

 Keep An Open Mind

-just because things are done differently in Switzerland doesn’t mean it’s wrong – it’s just different.
+Just because things are done differently in Switzerland doesn’t mean it’s wrong – it’s just different.
 Embrace the novelty of the adventure and enjoy the differences and try not to compare.
-You may find some things incredibly frustrating when you first arrive – but once you know the system it all becomes much easier.
+You may find some things incredibly frustrating when you first arrive – but once you get accustomed and “know the system” it all becomes much easier.